PhD in Commerce: Requirements, Salary, and More

 Academician

-Counted amongst the popular courses for commerce students, as a candidate for PhD in Commerce, you can choose a subfield including, but not limited to Accounting, Marketing, Taxation, Human Resources, Strategy, IT Management, Consulting, and Finance.
-Furthermore, since these commerce subjects are quite vast in themselves, you are required to pick a deep-lying and relevant topic of research that accentuates their strong points.
-While the duration of a PhD varies according to the country of an institution, most have an average length of 3-8 years.
+PhD in Commerce is amongst the popular courses for commerce students, where you can choose a subfield in Accounting, Marketing, Taxation, Human Resources, Strategy, IT Management, Consulting, and Finance.
+Furthermore, since these commerce subjects are quite vast in themselves, you are required to pick a deep-lying and relevant topic of research.
+While the duration of a PhD varies according to the institution, most have an average length of 3-8 years.
 Important components in this respect include:

 • Research Projects